Sodium bisulfate: Production

 The process for the formation of sodium bisulfate is highly exothermic.
 The liquid sodium bisulfate is sprayed and cooled so that it forms a solid bead.
 The hydrogen chloride gas is dissolved in water to produce hydrochloric acid as a useful coproduct of the reaction.

-Although not of commercial interest, sodium bisulfate can be generated as a byproduct of the production of many other mineral acids via the reaction of their sodium salts with an excess of sulfuric acid:
+Sodium bisulfate can be generated as a byproduct of the production of many other mineral acids via the reaction of their sodium salts with an excess of sulfuric acid: